jimCresswell/stash-webhook-plugin/README.md

 Where $URL will be replaced with the HTTP url of the repository, and $BRANCHES contains a comma separated list of branches.

-To build this plugin use the standard Atlassian Plugin SDK and/or run:
+To build this plugin use the standard Atlassian Plugin SDK and/or run the following (*must* be Maven 2.1.0):

     mvn install